 Staff should not give presents/rewards to an individual outside of the school reward system.

 Communication

 Good communication between all members of the school community is vital.
-All communication between staff, pupils and parents should take place within clear, explicit and professional boundaries.
+All communication between staff, pupils and parents should take place within clear, explicit and professional boundaries and must be professional in tone and content.

 Communication with parents